Merv Griffin Enterprises

-Merv Griffin Enterprises was an American television production company founded by Merv Griffin, in operation from March 7, 1963, to June 4, 1994, when it was folded into Columbia TriStar Television.
+Merv Griffin Enterprises was an American television production company founded by Merv Griffin, in operation from July 7, 1962, to June 4, 1994, when it was folded into Columbia TriStar Television.

 History

-The company was first established as Milbarn Productions on March 7, 1963, and later as Merv Griffin Productions on March 5, 1964.
-Griffin's first production under the Milbarn name was Word for Word.
+The company was first established as Milbarn Enterprises on July 7, 1962, after Merv Griffin left the game show, Play Your Hunch, where he signed a deal with NBC to create its first outing was the talk show The Merv Griffin Show for NBC, and incorporated as Milbarn Productions on March 7, 1963, and later as Merv Griffin Productions on March 5, 1964.
+Griffin's first game show under the Milbarn name was Word for Word.
 Griffin's second game show was Jeopardy! as Griffin's first production under the MGP name on March 30, 1964.

+In 1965, the company decided to expand beyond the successful and breakout game show Jeopardy!, when Griffin decided to produce a second game show outing Let's Play Post Office, for NBC, but it was proven unsuccessful.
 In May 1965, his talk show The Merv Griffin Show returned to television.
+In late 1966, Griffin decided to expand beyond game and talk shows, for other genres, such as soap operas, primetime specials, and nighttime sectors.

 Griffin also created the game show Shopper's Bazaar, which changed its name to Wheel of Fortune on January 6, 1975, after Jeopardy! was canceled on January 3, 1975.
 Griffin revived Jeopardy! as The All-New Jeopardy! on October 2, 1978, though it was proven to be unsuccessful.
 Merv Griffin Productions also owned the post-production studio Trans-American Video (TAV) that was founded on June 29, 1981.

 In 1982, the company joined forces with King World (now CBS Media Ventures) to syndicate a nightly version of Wheel of Fortune.
 The company also had the rights to syndicate The Merv Griffin Show.
 KW also distributed the first two pilots of Jeopardy! in 1983 and January 9, 1984.
 In 1984, Griffin expanded his company as Merv Griffin Enterprises and during the same year, Jeopardy! also returned to television on September 10.

 On May 5, 1986, Griffin sold the company to The Coca-Cola Company (then-owner of Columbia Pictures Industries) for $250 million during his semi-retirement.
 TAV, however, was not included in the deal.
 The company later became part of Columbia Pictures Entertainment on December 21, 1987, and was sold to Sony Corporation along with CPE's other companies on November 8, 1989.